ropenscilabs/statistical-software/README.md

-Many similar questions could be added to that list, but these are intended to be interpreted as illustrative of the kinds of decisions that could be, and likely often are, make which directly determine the developmental trajectories of open source software, and yet which are likely often made only implicitly, or absent explicit conscious reflection.
+Many similar questions could be added to that list, but these are intended to be interpreted as illustrative of the kinds of decisions that could be, and likely often are, made and which directly determine the developmental trajectories of open source software, and yet which are likely often made only implicitly, or absent explicit awareness or reflection.
 The intent of the present section is to explore the extent to which an explicit model of an open source software lifecycle might be useful, for which we will return to these questions immediately below, keeping in mind that their primary function here in intended to be *exemplary*.
-In doing so, it may nevertheless be instructive to consider the possibility of two distinct (sub-)phases:
+In doing so, it may nevertheless be instructive to consider the possibility of two distinct (sub-)phases within this second, general
+phase:

 1. Active, open development with significant changes in structure and function; potentially leading to: